Return to top

 Barbara’s Shredded Spoonfuls Multigrain

-This healthy whole grain cereal is best alternative to shredded wheat (especially frosted shredded wheat)!
-Non-GMO, no high fructose corn syrup (frosted shredded wheat does have high fructose corn syrup), vegan friendly, and is sweetened with molasses instead of refined sugar.
+This healthy whole grain cereal is the best alternative to shredded wheat (especially frosted shredded wheat)!
+It is non-GMO, has no high fructose corn syrup (frosted shredded wheat does have high fructose corn syrup), is vegan-friendly, and is sweetened with molasses instead of refined sugar.

 Ingredients: Whole oat flour (with added oat bran), yellow corn flour (with added corn bran), unsulphured molasses, whole wheat flour, salt, baking soda, natural vitamin e (mixed tocopherols to maintain freshness), vitamin c (ascorbic acid)